rolkra/rolkra.github.io/_posts/2022-04-01-regex-for-beginners.md

 > grep("e$", c("Apple", "Orange", "Lemon"), ignore.case = TRUE)
 [1] 1 2
 ```
-Matches "Apple" and "Orange", but not "Lemon", because the "e" in Lemon is not at the end!
+"Apple" and "Orange" matches, but not "Lemon", because the "e" in Lemon is not at the end!

 ## Starts & Ends With